 During this time of remote instruction, consider offering an eText or digital course materials instead.
 An added benefit of digital course materials is that they may qualify for the First Day inclusive access program through Barnes & Noble.
 This opt-in program allows students to immediately access their digital course materials through Webcourses@UCF at a discounted rate prior to the add/drop deadline and defer payment through their student account.

-First Day Adoption for Spring 2021The deadline for eligible spring courses to join the First Day program has passed.
+First Day Adoption for Summer 2021The deadline for eligible 2021 summer and fall courses to join the First Day program has passed.
 The deadline for eligible Spring 2022 courses has not yet been posted.
-For more information about the program, including the link to request access for your course, please visit the Division of Digital Learning’s First Day page.
+For more information about the program, please visit the Division of Digital Learning’s First Day page.

 UCF Libraries Services and Resources